Our Team

 secretary

-Janet have been a teacher during most of my adult life, 6 years with primary school children and 22 years with adults at TAFE.
-She studied at the University of Tasmania when her three adult children were quite young and now have 4 grandchildren aged from 4 months to 11 years.
-Janet have been involved in a number of community groups.
+Janet has been a teacher during most of her adult life; 6 years with primary school children and 22 years with adults at TAFE.
+She studied at the University of Tasmania when her three adult children were young and now has 4 grandchildren aged from 4 months to 11 years.
+Janet has been involved in a number of community groups.
 She has had a strong connection with family and youth organisations: for 40 years as a Counsellor in Australian Breastfeeding Association, in the Child health Association and later as a leader in the Tasmanian Scout Association for 25 years.
 She is still a member of them.
 Through these organisations She realised how important it was to support families and in 1989 a group of like-minded women from Midwifery, Child Health and ABA they saw the need to give many families that extra support .
 They applied for money and now ESP has been going for over 30 years enabling many parents and children to have easier lives.
-Outside ESP and her counselling role, She has been in our local Landcare group, and love reading, gardening and music in between caring for grandchildren.
+Outside ESP and her counselling role, She has been in our local Landcare group, and loves reading, gardening and music in between caring for grandchildren.

 Janet Stephens